tigurand/XIVAICompanion/README.md

 Install and enable XIV AI Companion.

 # Usage
-**Requires Google API key** - click the button in the configuration which leads here: https://aistudio.google.com/app/apikey<br />
+**Requires API Key**<br />
-It is now using Gemini because... no real reason, just personal preference based on my wallet condition.<br />
+You can use either Gemini, ChatGPT, or any OpenAI-compatible API.<br />
-You can use the free tier for this API key.<br />
+Please note that some features may work or not for certain AI models.<br />
-**Warning:** Avoid sharing sensitive, confidential, or personal info with this AI, especially if you are using the free tier.
-It’s Google’s AI—if you are not new to the internet, you probably know how they handle your data.
-Check their terms here: https://ai.google.dev/gemini-api/terms
+**Warning:** Avoid sharing sensitive, confidential, or personal information with this AI—especially if your interactions may be used for training.
+Always review the provider’s terms first.

 # Features
 **Chat With AI**<br />
 You can set the name of your AI and how your AI will address you.
 You can also use prompt for advanced persona.
-Define it yourself if you want it to be censored or uncensored.
-I'm not your government, I'm also not your credit card company, so I don't force censorship to you.
-Sometimes prohibited words may still get blocked by the system, in that case, retry your message, it could be just a hiccup.
-If it's persistent, try to rephrase it slightly, Google probably think that phrase is too sensitive, I have no control over this.<br />
+It’s your decision whether to use a strictly moderated AI or a more flexible one.
+I'm not your government, I'm also not your credit card company, so I don't force censorship to you.<br />
 Example:<br />
 <img width="818" height="232" alt="Screenshot 2025-07-31 111107" src="https://github.com/user-attachments/assets/11b4e29e-b13d-4d64-bb62-788d2c81eb57" /><br />
 <img width="967" height="289" alt="Screenshot 2025-07-31 111330" src="https://github.com/user-attachments/assets/0963a8fc-82c8-472e-9d0c-1ec588acbf80" />